trueos/trueos-docs/trueos-handbook/using.rst

 To disable this wireless interface, check :guilabel:`Disable this wireless device` in the :guilabel:`General` tab for the device.
-This setting can be useful to temporarily prevent the wireless interface from connecting to untrusted wireless networks.
+This setting is helpful when temporarily preventing the wireless interface from connecting to untrusted wireless networks.

 The :guilabel:`Advanced` tab, seen in :numref:`Figure %s <network11>`,